 Naturalist Journeys is excited to explore the fascinating world of neotropical mammals and birds on this NEW Panama wildlife tour.
-Enjoy both great birding and the chance to seek out and watch Two-toed and Three-toed Sloths, neotropical monkeys like Geoffrey’s Tamarin and Howler Monkey, Manatee, Armadillo, and more.
+Enjoy both great birding and the chance to seek out and watch Two-toed and Three-toed Sloths, neotropical monkeys like Geoffroy’s Tamarin and Howler Monkey, Manatee, Armadillo, and more.

 There are parts of the world, like Africa, where we are awed by the sheer number of large mammals — elephants, giraffes, and lions are out in the open and easy to see.
 Mammal observation in Central and South America, however, can be a bit more challenging.
 Many mammals here are found in lush forests and are small to medium-sized; many are mostly nocturnal.

 This Panama tour is tailored to finding the interesting and unique mammals of the neotropics, as well as the birds they share company with.
 It’s easy to combine the two interests, and the pace is set to observe, not just tick species off the list and run.
 We strive to find diurnal mammals like monkeys, coatis, agoutis, and tamanduas during the day; at night, we venture out with our spotlight in search of nocturnal mammals, like Kinkajou and various opossums and bats.
 A good list of night birds are a bonus for our efforts.

 Central Panama's forests are full of mammals, and although it may take a little searching, finding neotropical mammals is rewarding and memorable!
 And we, of course, also take advantage of the forests around us to find birds, reptiles, frogs, and insects — there won’t be a dull moment!